- What is Intermittent Fasting?

 - Trying Out Intermittent Fasting for Gut Health

 There are many reasons to try fasting.
 After all, our ancestors have been doing it for centuries.
 However, science is just starting to catch onto all the benefits of intermittent fasting for gut health.
 It’s been linked to improving insulin sensitivity, normalizing your circadian rhythm, and improving your overall health.
 Much of these reasons are due to the fact that our gut bacteria play a large role in our metabolism and intermittent fasting gives our metabolic processes a bit of a break.

 Unfortunately, many people do not realize how their own gut even functions.
 They are unaware that inside our gut lives millions of microorganisms.
 These microbes are in charge of a lot of things, including the digestion of food that we consume.
 Due to this negligence, many people do not take proper care of their gut.
 Poor gut health is why so many suffer from gastrointestinal issues.

 With so many different treatments out there, you might want to know what you can do to naturally bring your body back into balance.
 Try doing as our ancestors did.
-Withhold food from your system.
+Withhold food from your system for a specific amount of time.
 Intermittent Fasting for gut health might be what you needed to rebuild gut flora and replenish beneficial bacteria in your gut biome.

 What is Intermittent Fasting?

 Intermittent fasting, or IF for short, is considered a diet by some but in reality, it’s not.
 There is no scientific formula to follow intermittent fasting.
 It’s just fasting in between spurts of time.